 Litter Genie Review: Is This Cat Litter Accessory Worth Trying Out?

 One of the most daunting tasks of cat ownership is having to manually remove clumps and dispose of them.
 Sure, there are automatic cat litter boxes but not everybody has the space or money for what can be a pricey purchase.
-There are also plenty of non-clumping cat litters but that have their own struggles in regards to odor control in addition to having to replace the entire container more often.
+There are also plenty of non-clumping cat litters but that has their struggles in regards to odor control in addition to having to replace the entire container more often.

 For those who stick to the most popular and conventional clumping cat litter products, you are probably used to picking up clumps and disposing of them.
 Simply tossing them in the trash can lead to powerful cat waste smells if you let the trash sit for too long and many types of litter are not recommended to be flushed down the toilet.

-Litter Genie has attempted to combat this problem with their Litter Genie Cat Litter Disposal System.
-Essentially, this product is advertised as being an alternate disposal system for your cat waste that stores the waste for an extended period of time in its own bag.
+Litter Genie has attempted to combat this problem with its Litter Genie Cat Litter Disposal System.
+Essentially, this product is advertised as being an alternate disposal system for your cat waste that stores the waste for an extended period in its bag.
 Once the bag becomes full, you simply cut the bag and tie it closed and dispose of it with the rest of your trash.

 How Does the Litter Genie Work?

 The entire process is pretty straightforward.
 There is a bag that is loaded internally inside of the plastic shell in a similar way to a conventional trash can.
 You deposit the cat waste by opening the top of the Litter Genie and dropping it in.
 What makes it different than most trash cans is that there is an internal tray that “clamps” the bag shut, forming a tight seal and helping to keep the cat waste odors from escaping.